 (2) Create a multi-squad plan to present to executives at the end of the week

-Our lead Engineering Manager sent out a proposed schedule and each squad had a designated Google hangout that was available for them to join at any time.
+There was a high degree of Agile collaboration between our lead Engineering Manager sent out a proposed schedule and each squad had a designated Google hangout that was available for them to join at any time.
 Each squad had its own Miro board that followed a template for design, discovery and delivery.
 This was updated after each squad session with agreed outcomes.

-After the first day, each squad called out cross squad dependencies so the second and third days were used for joint squad sessions to ensure accurate estimates.
+After the first day, each squad called out cross-squad dependencies so the second and third days were used for joint squad sessions to ensure accurate estimates.
 Every day the product leadership group met in the morning and evening where discussions were around a shared online central board on Miro.
 The board had pre-made templates the team were filling out as the week progressed.
 Having this single view really helped get a plan on a page at the end of the week and avoided any surprises come Friday.

 To decompose the features the product owners sent out google documents with the business value, scenarios, and possible solutions to the team members prior to the session.
 The team members had time between sessions to review and add their comments prior to the design session.
 The design session was then focused on these comments and ensured all team members opinions were discussed in an equal fashion.